 Ulnar nerve palsy can result in loss of sensory and motor function.
 This can occur after injury to any portion of the ulnar nerve.
 The ulnar nerve is the terminal branch of the medial cord (C8, T1).
-The ulnar nerve innervates the flexor carpi ulnaris after it passes through the cubital tunnel.
+The ulnar nerve innervates the flexor carpi ulnaris and the flexor digitorum profundus after it passes through the cubital tunnel.

-The nerve provides sensation over the medial half of the 4th finger and the entire 5th finger and the ulnar portion of the dorsal aspect of the hand.
+The nerve provides sensation over the medial half of the 4th finger and the entire 5th finger, and the ulnar portion of the dorsal aspect of the hand.

 When the ulnar nerve is injured, the muscles innervated by the nerve begin to weaken.
 This leads to an imbalance between the strong extrinsic muscles (i.e., extensor digitorum communis) and the weakened intrinsic muscles (i.e., interossei and lumbricals).
-This imbalance is characterized clinically by metacarpophalangeal (MCP) hyperextension and proximal interphalangeal (PIP) and distal interphalangeal (DIP) flexion.
+This imbalance is characterized clinically by metacarpophalangeal (MCP) hyperextension and proximal interphalangeal (PIP), and distal interphalangeal (DIP) flexion.
 After carpal tunnel syndrome, entrapment of the ulnar nerve is the second most common neuropathy of the upper extremity.

 When a claw hand results, it is usually due to paralysis of the lumbricals.

 Claw hand can be congenital or acquired.
-Men are more likely to acquire the condition than a woman, but the congenital form of claw hand is distributed evenly among both sexes.
+Men are more likely to acquire the condition than women, but the congenital form of claw hand is distributed evenly among both sexes.
 There are no racial or ethnic preferences for claw hand.

 Pathoanatomic components relate to the imbalance between the extrinsic and intrinsic muscles.
 Weakened intrinsic muscles lead to a loss of MCP flexion and a loss of interphalangeal (IP) extension.
 Strong extrinsic muscles will lead to an unopposed extension of the MCP joints.
 The flexor digitorum profundus and flexor digitorum superficialis muscles not innervated by the ulnar nerve remain strong and lead to unopposed flexion of the PIP and DIP joints.